 blogs

-why holiday properties still make wise investments
+Why holiday properties still make wise investments

 Back in the summers of 2020 and 2021, when the list of foreign countries Brits could travel to was liable to change at any moment, securing a holiday let quickly became a top priority for those able to afford a break.
 While the so-called ‘staycation boom’ has regularly been declared as ‘over’ during the last year or so, there are plenty of indicators that suggest this isn’t the case.
 Instead, the sector seems to be going from strength to strength, presenting an opportunity for investors.